sriharikrishnadt/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ## NAME: SRI HARI KRISHNA D T
 ## REG NO: 24900669
-## EX 2 :IMPLEMENTATION BOOLEAN FUNCTION MINIMIZATION
+## EX 2 :IMPLEMENTATION OF BOOLEAN FUNCTION MINIMIZATION
 ## AIM:

 To implement the given logic function verify its operation in Quartus using Verilog programming.